brevettiai/brevettiai-docs/docs/developers/python-sdk-brevettiai/README.md

 # Python SDK - Brevetti AI package

-## Who should use brevettiai package?
+## Who should use the brevettiai package?

 * You are a data scientist who works with the Brevetti AI platform
 * You are managing data on Brevetti AI platform and want to automate parts of your workflow